albertodonato/query-exporter/README.rst

   Names must match those defined in the ``databases`` section.

-  Metrics are automatically tagged with the ``database`` label so that indipendent series are generated for each database that a query is run on.
+  Metrics are automatically tagged with the ``database`` label so that independent series are generated for each database that a query is run on.

 ``interval``:
   the time interval at which the query is run.